 Khoo Ying Hooi is Deputy Head and Senior Lecturer at the Department of International and Strategic Studies, University of Malaya.
 She completed her PhD in Politics and Government examining social movements and democratization with a focus on Malaysia's electoral reform movement.
 Her research interests include civil society, social movements, national human rights institutions, human rights and democratization with a regional focus on Southeast Asia, especially Malaysia and Timor Leste.

-She is the author of “Seeds of Dissent” (2015), a compilation of her commentaries on academic freedom, human rights, protests and political change in Malaysia.
-She is editor in the Volume I and II of "Ini Bukan Klise" (2013 and 2015), a compilation of essays on political issues in Malaysia.
-She is also a co-editor of "Social Movements in Malaysia: A Vehicle for Citizen's Action" (with Dr. Denison Jayasooria, forthcoming).
+She is the author of "The Bersih Movement and Democratization in Malaysia" (forthcoming) and “Seeds of Dissent” (2015).
+She is editor in Volume I and II of "Ini Bukan Klise" (2013 and 2015), a compilation of essays on political issues in Malaysia.
+She is also a co-editor of "Exploring the Nexus Between Technologies and Human Rights: Opportunities and Challenges in Southeast Asia" (with Dr Deasy Simandjuntak, 2019) and "Social Movements in Malaysia: A Vehicle for Citizen's Action" (with Dr Denison Jayasooria, 2019).
 Ying Hooi is the convener of the course on social movements and democratization, she also teaches on international development and governance, human rights in international politics and introduction to politics.